HonzoNebro/My-Shared-Compendia-PF2e-V12/README.md

 - Option 1 (easier): Locking your module:
   1. Go to the Add-on Modules tab within the FoundryVTT Configuration and Setup page.
-  2. Find this module (My Shared Compendia) in the list, and click the padlock icon.
+  2. Find this module (My Shared Compendia PF2e V12) in the list, and click the padlock icon.
      - Unlocked:
        ![unlocked-module](resources/images/unlocked-module.webp)
      - Locked:
        ![locked-module](resources/images/locked-module.webp)
 - Option 2: Updating your `module.json` file:
-  1. Go to the Module's installation folder within foundry (`~/Data/modules/My Shared Compendia PF2e`) and update the `module.json` file.
+  1. Go to the Module's installation folder within foundry (`~/Data/modules/My Shared Compendia PF2e V12`) and update the `module.json` file.
   2. Remove lines 68-69 (`download` and `manifest`) and save the file.
   3. Restart Foundry to reload the module.